*Updated 6/2024

 If my pregnancy is considered high-risk, who will take care of me and who will deliver me?

 If the primary OCP determines that you require a higher level of care, he/she may ask the MFM to plan and manage your delivery.
-Again, depending on how the practice is arranged, the MFM, his/her partner, or a resident {if the MFM works at an academic institution} may deliver you.
+Again, depending on how the practice is arranged, the MFM, their partner, or a resident {if the MFM works at an academic institution} may deliver you.
 For example, I do not have my own patients, but I manage high-risk patients on labor and delivery and deliver them with the residents at my institution.
 Again, this should be discussed with your MFM.

 Why is a maternal age of 35 and over considered a high-risk pregnancy?